-To see the median hourly wage by state, you can download DANB’s Dental Assistants Salary and Satisfaction Survey to see the earnings of CDA-certified assistants.
+To see the median hourly wage by state, you can download DANB’s salary report to see the earnings of CDA-certified assistants.
 You can also visit the U.S. Bureau of Labor Statistics (BLS) to see the median hourly wages of all dental assistants by state and region.

 Have dental assistant salaries increased?

 On to the next question: Have wages increased?
 Overall, the answer seems to be yes.
-In May 2021, the ADA Health Policy Institute reported that 73% of surveyed dentists said the pay rate for dental assistants had increased since COVID-19.
+In July 2022, the ADA Health Policy Institute reported that 85% of surveyed dentists said the pay rate for dental assistants had increased in the previous year.

 And looking at the past five years of data from the BLS, dental assistants’ wages have increased on average about 2% per year, or about 50 cents per hour.

-However, according to DANB survey respondents, 78% of dental assistants said their pay rate has stayed the same since spring 2020.
+However, according to DANB survey respondents, 47% of dental assistants said their pay rate had stayed the same in the previous year.

 So it seems that dental assistant wages are increasing, but perhaps not for all dental assistants — or, at least, not to a level that makes a meaningful difference to dental assistants’ financial situation.
 That leads to the next question: How can dental assistants grow their careers and their earnings?